Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/KeyedPool"

-Re-exports all named exports from the "effect/KeyedPool" module as "KeyedPool".
+Re-exports all named exports from the "effect/KeyedPool" module as `KeyedPool`.

 **Signature**